kaybuthers/LittleCProjects/README.md

 ## Super Trunfo

 This one is just to ask the user for some parameters to create 2 cards of Super Trunfo, store the information and print on the screen all of them card by card.

+## Xadrez

+This one is just to ask the user for the chess piece they want to move and for how many houses, except for the knight that has its move locked.